This document describes the changes in Toast API releases.

 allergens or is compatible with various dietary restrictions.

-object has an
+The ContentAdvisories object has an

-value that holds a single object of type
+alcohol value that holds a single object of type

-object encapsulates
+Alcohol.
+The Alcohol object encapsulates

 information related to the alcoholic aspects of the menu item or

 modifier.
-Currently, the Alcohol
+Currently, the Alcohol object has one value,

-.
-The containsAlcohol
+containsAlcohol.
+The containsAlcohol value

 is a string and may be one of the following: